Savings Account Reviews

 Another option for moving money into your Varo Bank account is to deposit cash.
 Again, since Varo doesn’t have any physical branches, depositing cash will mean paying a visit to a participating location — including select CVSs, Rite Aids, 7-Elevens, Walgreens, and Wal-Marts to name a few.
 This service is in partnership with the Green Dot Network.

-One downside is that there may be a fee for adding cash to your Varo card, with the bank warning that merchants may charge up to $5.95 for the transaction.
-Also, you can only deposit a maximum of $1,000 in cash per day and up to $5,000 in cash per month.
+One downside is that there may be a fee for adding cash to your Varo card, with the bank warning that merchants may charge up to $4.95 for the transaction.
+Also, you can only deposit $500 per transaction up to a maximum of $1,500 in cash per day and up to $5,000 in cash per month (across up to 20 transactions).
 Still, despite the fees and limits, this option could prove useful in a jam.

 I’ll admit that I was pretty surprised to learn just how passionate people are about Zelle.
-With that newly-acquired information, it then gives me great pleasure to inform you that Varo now supports the Zelle platform.
-In turn, you can send and receive funds using your Varo account and Zelle.
+With that information, I was excited to inform you that Varo began supporting the Zelle platform in 2022.
+Unfortunately, however, they’ve since left the network.
+This update was made in December 2024.

 Varo Advance

-Finally, one relatively new feature is Varo Advance.
-Presented as an alternative to payday lending, this option allows customers to borrow up to $100.
+Presented as an alternative to payday lending, Varo Advance allows customers to borrow up to $500.
 However, there are some stipulations and requirements for customers.

-First, in order to qualify for Varo Advance, your account must be at least 30 days old and be in good standing.
-Additionally, you’ll need to have received at least $1,000 in direct deposits in the last 31 days.
+First, in order to qualify for Varo Advance, your account must be in good standing with a balance over $0.
+Additionally, you’ll need to have received at least $800 in direct deposits in the current or previous month.
 Assuming you meet that criteria, you’ll be able to select how much you need to borrow and set a date for when the loan will be automatically paid back.
-Notably, a fee of $5 or less per use may apply.
-It should also be noted that using Varo Advance won’t impact your credit score in any way.
+Notably, while you may be limited in how much you can borrow at first, users can work their way up to that $500 max over time.

 Final Thoughts on Varo Bank

 For those who enjoy the benefits of FinTech but prefer to deal directly with a licensed bank, Varo is now a great option.
-As an FDIC-insured bank, there’s definitely an enhanced peace of mind that comes from dealing with them.
-Plus, they’ve still retained some perks — such as the ability to earn up to 5% APY — even though they are a “real bank” now.
-I also give them props for their sleek and easy-to-navigate mobile app, as well as their continued updates to their products.
+As an FDIC-insured bank, there’s definitely an enhanced peace of mind that comes from dealing directly with them — especially after we’ve seen some of the pitfalls present in partner banking setups.
+Plus, they’ve still retained some perks, such as the ability to earn up to 5% APY, even though they are a “real bank” now.
+I also give them props for their sleek and easy-to-navigate mobile app, as well as their updates to their products.

 Yes.
 In 2020, Varo was granted a national banking charter and accounts are fully FDIC insured.